-It is often repeated that the French Lumiere brothers were the first in the world to project moving picture film to a paying audience but there were several public screenings on both sides of the Atlantic prior to their famed December 28th show.
-(For the earliest known paying audience to see a projected moving-picture show, read this fantastic article about the Lathams and the Eidoloscope).
+It is often repeated that the French Lumiere brothers were the first in the world to project moving picture film to a paying audience but there were several public screenings on both sides of the Atlantic prior to their famed December 28th, 1895 show.
+(For the earliest known paying audience to see a projected moving-picture show, look no further than the Lanthams and the Eidoloscope).
 One of those who projected films to a paying audience before the Lumieres was another set of European brothers who worked in Germany.

-The Skladanowksy brothers with the Bioskop in 1934
+The Skladanowsky brothers with the Bioskop in 1934

 The camera used perforation-less 44.5 mm wide celluloid film produced by the Eastman company while the projector utilized two lenses that resembled dissolving magic lantern devices that Max had previously worked with.
 In order to run the films on the two-lensed projector, the brothers had to cut every other image onto one reel and the other half of the images onto a second reel.
 The two reels would run simultaneously with each lens alternatively projecting one frame at a time to achieve the illusion of movement onscreen.

-While the technologically complicated Bioskop failed to catch on and the Skladanowksy brothers only made a couple dozens of films in the mid-1890s, their early output of films is worth a closer look.
-Their films more closely resemble Edison’s Black Maria films than the Lumiere brothers’ early films with many of the films capturing popular vaudeville performances.
-The subject of the films they showed in their first public exhibition of the Bioskop included scenes of a traditional Italian peasants’ dance, a wrestling match, a juggler, and a Russian dance.
+While the technologically complicated Bioskop failed to catch on and the Skladanowksy brothers only made a couple dozen of films in the mid-1890s, their early output of films is worth a closer look.
+Their films more closely resemble Edison’s Black Maria output than the Lumiere brothers’ early actualities with many of their films capturing popular vaudeville performances.
+The subject of the Skladanowsky brothers’ films shown in their first public exhibition of the Bioskop included scenes of a traditional Italian peasants’ dance, a wrestling match, a juggler, and a Russian dance.
 The films were mostly shot in front of a white background that perhaps may have been a sheet draped behind the action.
 One has to wonder if the Skladanowsky brothers were influenced by and had seen Edison’s films at a Berlin kinetoscope that had arrived in March of 1895, two months before they started filming on their own.

-The Lumieres’ subjects onscreen are aware that a camera is observing their actions just like Edison’s and the Skladanowskys’ vaudeville performers are; however, the Lumiere subjects are acting out real-life events instead of following a previous stage routine.
-It is perhaps these blurred lines of actuality and performativity that have crowned the Lumiere’s early films as the face of the birth of cinema and continue to stand as engaging and fascinating documents of the 1890s over a hundred years later.
+The Lumieres’ subjects onscreen are aware that a camera is observing their actions just like Edison’s and the Skladanowskys brothers’ vaudeville performers are; however, the Lumiere subjects are acting out real-life events instead of following a previous stage routine.
+It is perhaps these blurred lines of actuality and performativity that have crowned the Lumieres’ early films as the face of the birth of cinema and continue to stand as engaging and fascinating documents of the 1890s over a century later.

-There is no denying the men were framed to fit inside the frame of the camera.
-The Lumieres simply didn’t just happen upon six men in the countryside playing around and asked them to film them.
+There is no denying the men were framed to fit inside the camera’s vision.
+The Lumieres simply didn’t just happen upon six men in the countryside playing around and asked to film them.
 Despite the film’s staged nature, it feels free of routine or plan.
 It seems as if the cameraman placed the men in their positions to stay inside the camera’s sight and set them loose to record their actions, even accepting failed attempts and deviations in the original plan.
 We become not concerned with the man’s success but the process, his failures and successes, finding a way to enjoy them both.

 The Lumiere brothers captured scenes not from the stage but from everyday life instead, creating a new genre of media instead of capturing a preexisting form of staged entertainment in a new format.
 This new language of film sought to expand what subjects could be filmed, inspiring other early European filmmakers like George Melies, Alice Guy-Blache, and R.W.
 Paul to further develop the newfound medium of film.